Alexoa4/Responsive-Email-Template-Repo/README.md

 # Responsive Email Template-Repo
- This is a responsive  sale chimp email template
+ This is a responsive saleChimp email template